dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Success isn't just about what you accomplish in life.
-It's about what you inspire others to do.**
+**Often it isn't the mountains ahead that wear you out, it's the little pebble in your shoe.**

-Anonymous
+Muhammad Ali